nordseele/hans/docs/tracker.md

 - Internal (0 - 127) notes and CV conversion (similar to N and VV of Teletype) ? / Can be done via Lemur or Max.
 - Support for "getters" commands
-- Support for "multi-masters" bus
+- Support for "multi-masters" bus ?
+We'll use the second I2c bus to connect a second leader and pass messages to followers